jjcss/CSS_Website/README.md

 2) Click on the "Fork" button.
 <img width="1436" alt="Screen Shot 2022-03-18 at 5 32 42 PM" src="https://user-images.githubusercontent.com/57043165/159085759-b541b884-caf0-4b3f-9ecb-ee74bc65e26f.png">

+3) You should now have a forked repository.
+Any changes or additions that you make will happen in this forked repository.

 ### Create a Pull Request:
 1) You will need to first clone your forked CSS_Website repository.